-Lovely quilt of chintz, appliquéd & pieced, a great example of the period.
-Features a central star with appliqued stars surround & wide brown print border.
-By an unknown maker, Ohio, c.
+Floral Chintz quilt, appliquéd & pieced, a great example of the period.
+Features a central star with appliquéd stars surround and wide brown print border.
+Signed Mary H. Barlow in ink on the back, found in Ohio, c.
 1825-1840.
 Extraordinarily large: at the time it was made, beds often had trundles and were very tall.
 Excellent condition; 106" x 128."

 Available $2,700 $2,300